 Enjoy your holiday where impeccable nature meets tremendous cultural heritage.
 With churches and monasteries far beyond what you can count, the Jerusalem of the Balkans is ready to reveal its story.
 Schedule your daily tours and explore what Christianity has nurtured for centuries behind.
 A garden variety of everything Macedonia has to offer, in what is probably the most diversified holiday destination in Europe.

-A city so eclectic and amazingly entertaining, offering travelers and citizens alike a place where culture, tradition and modern mix into a perfect, unforgettable blend.
+A city so eclectic and amazingly entertaining, offering travelers a place where culture, tradition and modern mix into a perfect, unforgettable blend.
 It is a cultural kaleidoscope run wild, what it is.
 The urban dynamic life, the cultural heritage, tradition passed forward in a very appealing way, the mix of old and new, urbanism and nature.